MagnetForensics/Magnet-RESPONSE-PowerShell/README.md

 [Magnet RESPONSE](https://www.magnetforensics.com/resources/magnet-response/) is a free tool from Magnet Forensics that lets investigators and non-technical users easily collect and preserve critical data relevant to incident response investigations from local endpoints.
 Pre-set collection profiles let you target a comprehensive set of files and data relevant to incident response investigations, including RAM.

-**What happens when you need to collect from dozens endpoints?
-That’s where the CLI (Command Line Interface) functionality of Magnet RESPONSE comes into play.**
+***What happens when you need to collect from dozens endpoints?
+That’s where the CLI (Command Line Interface) functionality of Magnet RESPONSE comes into play.***

 ## Magnet RESPONSE PowerShell
+v1.7

 There are two areas of the script for you to customize.
 >- The ***Variable Setup*** contains the case identification, file server and web server locations.
 >- The second section, ***Collection Profiles***, define which artifact groups you want to collect.
 You can see all the options available in the [Magnet RESPONSE CLI Guide](/Magnet_RESPONSE_CLI_Guide.pdf).